SAILResearch/wip-24-jaskirat-black-box-edge-operators/README.md

 Use the following port forwarding in Server1 to restart or stop the cloud tier in Server2 ssh -o ServerAliveInterval=60 -f -N -L :8000:localhost:8000 username@server2 Ip address

-The speed test tool confirmed that the network bandwidths are restricted to a particular value.
+The speed test tool confirmed that the network bandwidths are restricted to approximately a particular value.